< Terug naar resultaten

 • 14

-Hike to Tugela Falls, the world's second tallest waterfall.
+Hike to Tugela Falls, the second tallest waterfall in the world

 • 15

-Drive through Golden Gate N.P. en route to Johannesburg; end Johannesburg.
+Drive through Golden Gate National Park en route to Johannesburg; end Johannesburg.

-There will be an optional short final morning walk in these wonderful mountains, with a local guide, before driving back to Johannesburg in time for our flight this evening.
-The land portion of the trip ends upon arrival in Johannesburg.
-3 hour optional walk.
-Please note that if you are organising your own flights these should not be earler than the group flights due to the distance we need to travel back to the airport.
+There is an optional three-hour final morning walk in these wonderful mountains, with a local guide, before driving back to Johannesburg in time for our flight this evening.
+The trip ends upon arrival in Johannesburg.
+Please note: If you are organising your own flights, these should not be earlier than the group flights due to the distance we need to travel back to the airport.

 Naar boven